Nursing: BSN to MSN (On-Campus and Online)

 Academic Records: Transcripts

 Official transcripts for all courses completed (undergraduate and graduate) at regionally accredited U.S. post-secondary institutions, whether or not a degree was awarded or regardless of when the courses were taken, are required.
-This requirement includes courses which appear on another transcript as transfer or study abroad credit.
+This requirement includes courses that appear on another transcript as transfer or study abroad credit.
 If courses and grades for study abroad appear on your home institution's transcript, you do not need to submit a separate transcript.
-Otherwise, please send the transcript directly from the school from which you earned the credits.
+Otherwise, please request the transcript directly from the school from which you earned the credits.
 Educational documents should clearly indicate the degree and date awarded.
-Such transcripts must be received in signed/sealed envelopes.
 Photocopies or copies "issued to student" are not acceptable.

 Standardized Tests